-You’re probably wondering what the difference is between “regular” pancakes and “Scotch” pancakes.
+You’re probably wondering what the difference is between “regular” pancakes and “Scotch” pancakes, also called Scottish pancakes.

 Well, as far as I can tell, the main differences are that Scotch pancakes are thicker than regular pancakes and they taste about six thousand times better.
 There’s extra sugar, egg, and baking powder which means they are sweeter, richer, and fluffier.
 Can I get an Amen?